 Landscape level planning is necessary to ensure the availability of effective habitat and managing mortality risk for grizzly bears.
 The indicators of suitable landscape conditions for grizzly bears are habitat effectiveness, security areas, road density and habitat connectivity.
-Specific strategies for landscape planning for grizzly bear shall be agreed upon in the FMP and at the (CA) level.
+Specific strategies for landscape planning for grizzly bear shall be agreed upon in the FMP and at the (FHP) level.

-Creating and maintaining access routes have negative effects on grizzly bear populations through increased mortality rates, disturbance and displacement.
-These negative effects shall be managed by minimizing the amount, tenure and class of new access roads, and by reviewing and acting upon management options (i.e., access management, reclamation strategies for existing routes, avoiding or minimizing access development in critical grizzly bear habitat and by using grizzly bear habitat maps in planning new access).
-Critical grizzly bear habitat will be identified prior to approval of the 2008 DFMP.
-The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones for the special access areas defined in the regional LFD land use referral maps.
-Access development will strive to minimize new human infrastructure.
+It has been determined that access routes in key grizzly habitat have negative effects on grizzly bear populations through increased mortality rates, disturbance and displacement.
+These negative effects shall be managed by minimizing the amount, tenure and class of new access roads, and by reviewing and acting upon management options (i.e., access management, reclamation strategies for existing routes, avoiding or minimizing access development in key grizzly bear habitat and by using grizzly bear habitat maps, as provided by the Department in planning new access).